Outcomes After Hemispherectomy in Adult Patients With Intractable Epilepsy: Institutional Experience and Systematic Review of the Literature

 Digital Object Identifier (DOI)

 Schusse, Courtney M.; Smith, Kris A.; and Drees, Cornelia, "Outcomes After Hemispherectomy in Adult Patients With Intractable Epilepsy: Institutional Experience and Systematic Review of the Literature" (2018).
-Neurology Articles.
+Neurology.
 150.